infinitescroll/quasar/README.md

 ## Flow

-1. Register contract with Quasar.
+1. Register contract with Quasar via `POST` request to `/contracts`
-2. Emit `PinHash` event from contract with IPFS hash passed as a parameter.
-User must make data associated with the hash available on the network for Quasar to retrieve.
+2. Pin dag or file via `POST` request to `/dag/put` or `/files/add` respectively
-3. Quasar hears `PinHash` event.
+3. Quasar returns IPFS hash in http response, pins the file/dag, and adds the file/dag to a list to be garbage collected if no `PinHash` event is ever received.
-4. Quasar queries IPFS for data associated with the hash.
+4. Emit `PinHash` event from contract with IPFS hash passed as a parameter.
-5. Quasar pins data on IPFS.
+5. Quasar hears `PinHash` event and removes dag or file from list of unconfirmed pins

 ## Architecture